anthemion-org/ogle-web/README.md

 }
 ```

-The function (`uAcct`), the array index (`ajAcct`), and the returned object (`oAcct`) all reference the same entity, but the names do not conflict.
+The function `uAcct`, the array index `ajAcct`, and the returned object `oAcct` all reference the same entity, but the names do not conflict.

 Within the root, the noun or verb that defines the concept most basically is listed _first_.
 Modifiers follow in decreasing order of importance.

 Functions are often named with a verb.
-If that verb acts on a direct object, the verb and its modifiers are listed _first_, these are followed by an underscore, then the verb's _object_ is given, along with its modifiers.
+If that verb acts on a direct object, the verb and its modifiers are listed _first_, these are followed by an underscore, then the verb’s _object_ is given, along with its modifiers.
 This clarifies which modifiers apply to the verb and which to the object.
 As an example, a function that performs a ‘full update’ on the ‘read cache’ might be named:

 ```
 function uUpdFull_CacheRead() {